Sialitech/label-siali/docs/source/guide/sdk.md

 For more about what you can do with the project module of the SDK, see the [project module SDK reference](https://labelstud.io/sdk/project.html).

-## Import tasks with the Label Studio Python SDK
+## Import tasks with the Siali Label Python SDK

-You can import tasks from your script using the Label Studio Python SDK.
+You can import tasks from your script using the Siali Label Python SDK.

-For a specific project, you can import tasks in [Label Studio JSON format](tasks.html#Basic-Label-Studio-JSON-format) or [connect to cloud storage providers](https://github.com/heartexlabs/label-studio-sdk/blob/master/examples/annotate_data_from_gcs/annotate_data_from_gcs.ipynb) and import image, audio, or video files directly.
+For a specific project, you can import tasks in [Siali Label JSON format](tasks.html#Basic-Label-Studio-JSON-format) or [connect to cloud storage providers](https://github.com/heartexlabs/label-studio-sdk/blob/master/examples/annotate_data_from_gcs/annotate_data_from_gcs.ipynb) and import image, audio, or video files directly.

 ```python
 project.import_tasks(